Casey M. Preston is Of Counsel at Cohen Milstein and a member of the firm’s Whistleblower/False Claims Act practice group.

 - A qui tam action alleging that drug manufacturer Wyeth overcharged the state Medicaid programs by not providing them the statutorily required “best price” for a widely prescribed drug.
 This action resulted in a recovery of more than $780 million by the government.

-- A qui tam action against a chain of urgent care centers that allegedly billed the government for unnecessary testing performed on beneficiaries of the government health care programs.
+- A qui tam action against a chain of urgent care centers that allegedly billed the government for unnecessary medical tests and services performed on beneficiaries of the government health care programs.
 There was a $10 million recovery by the government.

-- A qui tam action against Kool Smiles dental clinics for performing unnecessary procedures on children insured by Medicaid.
-There was a $23.9 million recovery for the government.
+- A qui tam action against the Kool Smiles pediatric dentistry chain for allegedly billing the state Medicaid programs for unnecessary dental procedures.
+There was a $23.9 million recovery by the federal government and several states.

-- Represented the limited partner of several commercial real estate partnerships in a fraud and breach of fiduciary duty action against the partnerships’ general partner.
+- Successfully represented an investor in several commercial real estate LLCs in a fraud and breach of fiduciary duty action against the LLCs’ manager.